 There is an important difference between risk analysis and risk evaluation.
-Risk analysis is focused primarily upon understanding the identified risks as best as possible.
-Whereas risk evaluation seeks to understand which risks are more important to the organisation due to their objectives and individual circumstance.
+Risk analysis is focused on understanding the identified risks as best as possible.
+Whereas risk evaluation seeks to understand which risks are more important to an entity.

 While risk analysis might indicate that a risk is high or low, risk evaluation determines which high risk should be treated first.
 Due to the limited nature of resources, risk evaluation is necessary to enable the most logical prioritisation of treatment actions.